srImathE satakOpAya nama:

-- aruLAzhip puL – garudAzhwAr who is an ocean of mercy; Before when garuda carried emperumAn away from her, she said “vem chiRaip puL” (garuda with cruel wings); now that garuda will bring emperumAn to him, she says “aruLAzhip puL“.
+- aruLAzhip puL – garudAzhwAr who is an ocean of mercy; earlier, when garuda carried emperumAn away from her, she said “vem chiRaip puL” (garuda with cruel wings); now that garuda will bring emperumAn to him, she says “aruLAzhip puL“.

 - avar vIdhi – Where should he take a stroll on garuda?
 In the street where parAnkusa nAyaki lives.
 Would it not be suspicious if a person regularly strolls in a street where a girl lives?

 - orunAL – To help us sustain ourselves, he Just needs to visit for one day.

 - aruLAzhi ammAnai – Multiple explanations given by nampiLLai.